Carolina Dog

 As strong as the bond may be, they are very reserved and won’t offer much physical attention to show their love.

-The quiet, gentle dog can be traced back to Asia where the breed traveled to North America with merchants over 9,000 years ago.
-It slowly moved to South United States, living in the wilderness for hundreds of years before it was domesticated.
+The quiet, gentle dog can be traced back to Asia where the breed traveled to North America over 9,000 years ago.
+It slowly migrated to the Southern United States, living in the wilderness for hundreds of years before it was domesticated.

 Not only is it a good guard dog, but the Carolina Dog is also strong, quiet, brave, and resourceful.
 It can adapt to any lifestyle and climatic condition as it has lived in the wilderness for many years.